oemof/tespy/doc/using_tespy.rst

 .. figure:: api/_images/CHP.svg
     :align: center

-    Topology of the power plant.
+    Figure 4: Topology of the power plant.

 Important design information can be obtained from the table below, the locations are indicated in the figure.
 After designing the plant, the mass flow in the main steam cycle has been changed stepwise from a slight overload of 50 kg/s to lower part loads (30 kg/s) with a stepwidth of 5 kg/s.
 Further the required temperature for the heating system was changed from 80 °C to 120 °C in steps of 10 K.